paulohfev/paulohfev/README.md

 My name is Paulo Evangelista and I'm a Software Engineer, currently living in Brazil.

 ### 💻 Tech Stack & Experience
-- Strong background in the React Ecosystem: React.js, Next.js, Redux.js, TypeScript, and Material UI.
+- Strong background in the React Ecosystem: React.js, Next.js, Redux.js, TypeScript, Semantic UI and Material UI.
-- Familiar with backend technologies: Node.js, Express.js, Nest.js, MySQL, and MongoDB.
+- Familiar with backend technologies: Node.js, Express.js, Nest.js, MySQL, Postgres and MongoDB.
-- Familiar with cloud services: Heroku and Vercel.
+- Familiar with cloud services: Azure DevOps, Heroku and Vercel.
 - Experienced with Jekyll.rb for static site generation.
-- Experienced using Tanstack Query/React Query, React-hook-form Zustand and Docker.
+- Experienced using Tanstack Query/React Query, React-hook-form, Zustand and Docker.
+- Experienced integrating AI tools with Web applications.

 ### 🌍 Languages
 - Fluent in English and Portuguese (Brazilian).